 Here is my friend “no rash routine” that really works wonders.
 (That can also be used for adults with incontinence)

-- Witch hazel extract (the alcohol free one)
+- Witch hazel extract (the alcohol free one you can find on Amazon)

-- 100% pure organic coconut oil ( it is a must have, we like this brand here )
+- 100% pure organic coconut oil ( it is a must have, we like this brand here on Amazon )

-- Baby powder or plain corn starch. ( we used this one here)
+- Baby powder or plain corn starch. ( we used this one here on Amazon)

 - Apply some extract on the irritated areas using a cotton ball.
 It can soothe and heal diaper rash quickly and effectively.
 Make sure you use an alcohol free product, as it will lead to dry skin and can make matters worse by irritating sensitive skins.